 - 3.1.
-Broaden the base of knowledge producers who will contribute to an evidence informed developmental agenda by responding to a range of knowledge products such as evaluations, rapid evaluations/ reviews; international benchmarking exercises; case studies; peer review; quality assessment; quantitative analysis; technical and analytical reports. - 3.2.
-Represent the existing and independent National System of Innovation (NSI) and scientific voice in South Africa through ensuring quality, rigor and scientific methods in generating evidence; - 3.3.
-Complement the experiential knowledge of policy makers and senior government officials in DPME by adopting a coproduction approach in how evidence and knowledge is produced and used. - 3.4.
-Respond to internal calls in undertaking assignments that involve data generation, research analysis, case studies, evaluations and/or evidence synthesis to inform the seven national policy priority areas as per the current MTSF 2019-2024. - 3.5.
-Bring capability for use of big data and other innovations to overcome data challenges to support evidence production. - 3.6.
-Build the capacity and transfer of skills to internal staff involved in specific assignments and tasks to sharpen their scientific methods in generating evidence.
+Broaden the base of knowledge producers who will contribute to an evidence informed developmental agenda by responding to a range of knowledge products such as rapid reviews; international benchmarking exercises; case studies; technical, analytical reports and other relevant knowledge products. - 3.2.
+Represent the existing and independent National System of Innovation (NSI) and scientific voice in South Africa through ensuring quality, rigor and scientific methods in generating evidence. - 3.3.
+Complement the experiential knowledge of policy makers and senior government officials in DPME by adopting a coproduction approach in how evidence and knowledge is used. - 3.4.
+Respond to call for proposals in undertaking assignments that involve data generation, research analysis, evaluation projects, case studies and/or evidence synthesis to inform the seven national policy priority areas as per the current MTSF 2019-2024. - 3.5.
+Bring capability for use of big data and other innovations to overcome data challenges to support evidence production.